-If you have at least a basic grounding in Indo-European concepts of time, karma, the supernatural, the hero's journey, the tri-phase reincarnation cycle, the concepts of perpetual improvement (Asha), blood-memory and farmer-cultural ethics, then you will be far less likely to make silly mistakes or "stumble around in the dark" to paraphrase Master Egil.
+If you have at least a basic grounding in Indo-European concepts of time, karma, the supernatural, the hero's journey, the tri-phase reincarnation cycle, the concepts of perpetual improvement towards god-nature (Asha), Cognizancy (Erkenntnis) through re-establishing contact with blood-memory and farmer-cultural ethics, then you will be far less likely to make silly mistakes or "stumble around in the dark" to paraphrase Master Egil.

-Sometimes I will quote from these books and authors, to give a gist of the general flavor of Indo-European Ur-culture and its archetypes and ethics that underpin all true Rune-Magick, especially of the Armanen variety, but just as applicable to the other runic systems if you are so inclined.
+Sometimes I will quote from these books and authors, to give a gist of the general flavor of Indo-European Ur-culture and its archetypes and ethics that underpin all true Rune-Magick, especially of the Armanen variety, but just as applicable to the other Runic systems (and even other Indo-European spiritual paths) if you are so inclined.
 But if you want your Rune-Magick to be truly effective in real life, at least a few of these books are must-read items.

 - The Bundahishn